alexreich/angular1xdemo/README.md

 ## Models & Services

-A Tile model a "simulation" service was created to help shuttle data between components.
-Real code would likely make a REST call and return an Observable.
+A Tile model and a "simulation" service was created to help shuttle data between components, real code would likely make a REST call and return an Observable.

 ## UI